eclipse-tractusx/vas-country-risk/docs/User-Guide.md

 ![hovercountrymap](../docs/User-Guide-Images/CompanyViewHover.png)

-In the Company view we not only show the Name of the Country we also show how many Business Partners which are available to you are located in this country.
+In the company view, we not only show the name of the country, but also how many business partners available to you are based in that country.
 We also show the Score in the Hover since the Countries are not being colored when a Rating is selected.

-New in this View is the Option to Filter for a country
+New in this View is the Option to Filter for a country.

 ![searchcountry](../docs/User-Guide-Images/CompanyViewFiltered.png)

-After selecting a country the Map zooms to the country and shows the Markers for each Business Partner in this Country.
+After selecting a country, the Map zooms to the country and shows the Markers for each Business Partner in this Country.
 Also the Table below is filtered for the selected country.

 ![tablesearched](../docs/User-Guide-Images/TableFiltered.png)